Cray-HPE/docs-csm/install/redeploy_pit_node.md

     > Keep this terminal active as it will enable `kubectl` commands during the bring-up of the new NCN.
     If the reboot successfully deploys the LiveCD, this terminal can be exited.

-    > **POINT OF NO RETURN** The next step will wipe the underlying nodes disks clean, it will ignore USB sticks.
+    > **POINT OF NO RETURN** The next step will wipe the underlying nodes disks clean, it will ignore USB devices.
 RemoteISOs are at risk here, even though a backup has been
     > performed of the pit node we can't simply boot back to the same state.
     > This is the last step before rebooting the node.

 1. **`IN-PLACE WAR`** This is a WAR until the auto-wipe feature ceases preventing the creation of the 3rd disk (CASMINST-169.
 This step is safe to do even after auto-wipe is fixed.

-    > **`WARNING : USER ERROR`** Do not assume to wipe the first three disks (e.g. `sda, sdb, and sdc`), they float and are not pinned to any physical disk layout. **Choosing the wrong ones may result in wiping the USB stick**, the USB stick can only be wiped by operators at this point in the install.
-The USB sticks are never wiped by the CSM installer.
+    > **`WARNING : USER ERROR`** Do not assume to wipe the first three disks (e.g. `sda, sdb, and sdc`), they float and are not pinned to any physical disk layout. **Choosing the wrong ones may result in wiping the USB device**, the USB device can only be wiped by operators at this point in the install.
+The USB device are never wiped by the CSM installer.

     1. Select disks to wipe; SATA/NVME/SAS